breezy-codes/breezy-codes/README.md

 - **[SplashKit](https://github.com/splashkit):** Developed new functions for SplashKit core, updated tutorials on the SplashKit website, and took on a leadership role within the capstone project for SplashKit.
 - **[Thoth Tech](https://github.com/thoth-tech):** Extended company documentation and contributed to multiple ongoing projects.

-I also served as a committee member for **Innofes**, collaborating with peers and faculty to drive innovation-focused events.

----

 <h3 align="left">🔥   My Stats :</h3>